Learning the hypotheses space from data through a U-curve algorithm: Introduction

 To select $\mathcal{H}$ based on data, one might apply a combinatorial algorithm, which searches a family of candidate hypotheses spaces seeking to minimize an estimator of the out-of-sample error of the optimal hypothesis of each space.
 In other words, given a family $\{\mathcal{M}_{1},\dots,\mathcal{M}_{n}\}$ of hypotheses spaces, a sample of size $N$ and a consistent estimator $\hat{L}$ of the out-of-sample error, often given by an independent validation sample or cross-validation, such algorithm returns a space $\mathcal{M}$, whose estimated optimal hypothesis is somewhat the best estimator for a target hypothesis.

 The VC dimension of the selected hypotheses space will be adequate, in some sense, to learn with a sample of size $N$ for this particular unknown distribution $P$.
-If $\mathcal{M}_{1} \subset \cdots \subset \mathcal{M}_{n}$, then a method based on the Structured Risk Minimization (SRM) Inductive Principle may be applied to solve this problem (see \cite[Chapter~4]{vapnik2000} for more details and \cite{anguita2012} for an example).
+If the candidate models are nested, i.e., $\mathcal{M}_{1} \subset \cdots \subset \mathcal{M}_{n}$, then a method based on the Structured Risk Minimization (SRM) Inductive Principle may be applied to solve this problem (see \cite[Chapter~4]{vapnik2000} for more details and \cite{anguita2012} for an example).
+Furthermore, this problem may also be tackled by penalizing the in-sample error according to the complexity of each model, in both nested and non-nested frameworks (see \cite{massart2007} for a in-depth presentation of Model Selection by penalization and \cite{koltchinskii2001,koltchinskii2011,agarwal2011,arlot2011,bartlett2008} for results in more specific learning frameworks).
 Moreover, the classical problem of feature selection \cite{guyon2003,john1994} constitutes another framework for Model Selection, in which a family of partially ordered constrained hypotheses spaces is generated through elimination of features.

-A limitation of feature selection is that the family of candidate hypotheses spaces is too constrained, so it may not be sharp enough for some problems of interest.
+A limitation of feature selection is that the family of candidate hypotheses spaces is too constrained, so it may not be sharp enough for some problems of interest, while the limitation of other common methods are the restriction to a nested family of candidate models.
 In this paper, we propose a family of hypotheses spaces, called Learning Space, which can be designed with adequate constraints for each class of problems, and has properties which one can take advantage of to implement Model Selection algorithms more efficient than an exhaustive search of the candidate models.
-In this context, feature selection and SRM methods become particular cases.
+In this context, feature selection, SRM and penalization methods become particular cases.

 We propose an extension of the classical learning model, defining the model $(\mathcal{H}, \mathbb{L}(\mathcal{H}),\mathbb{A},\mathcal{D}_{N})$ composed by a hypotheses space $\mathcal{H}$; a Learning Space $\mathbb{L}(\mathcal{H})$, a poset of subspaces of $\mathcal{H}$, which covers $\mathcal{H}$, and satisfies a property regarding the VC dimension of related subspaces; and a learning algorithm $\mathbb{A}(\mathbb{L}(\mathcal{H}),\mathcal{D}_{N})$, which processes $\mathbb{L}(\mathcal{H})$ and a training sample $\mathcal{D}_{N}$, and returns $\hat{\mathcal{M}} \in \mathbb{L}(\mathcal{H})$, a subspace of $\mathcal{H}$ with nice properties, and $\hat{h}_{\hat{\mathcal{M}}}(\mathbb{A}) \in \hat{\mathcal{M}}$, a hypothesis that seeks to approximate the target $h^{\star}$ of $\mathcal{H}$.
 Under this framework, the learning of hypotheses is performed in two consecutive steps: one first learn a hypotheses space $\hat{\mathcal{M}}$ among the candidates in $\mathbb{L}(\mathcal{H})$, and then learn a hypothesis $\hat{h}(\mathbb{A}) \in \hat{\mathcal{M}}$ on it.